-Fat Out Til You Pass Out is an independent promotion now based in Salford NW England.
-Founded in 2007 by Emma Thompson and Verity Gardner, Fat Out has grown from humble DIY punk roots into a force to be reckoned with in the Salford/Manchester independent music scene.
+Fat Out is an independent promotion based in Salford NW England.
+Founded in 2008 by Emma Thompson and Verity Gardner, Fat Out has grown from humble DIY punk roots into a force to be reckoned with in the Salford/Manchester independent music scene.
 Fat Out was primarily set up as a simple experiment; their only goal was to put on their friends bands and other acts they’d witnessed in the niche but cult-like D.I.Y scene in Milton Keynes, founded and heralded by Don Mclean’s Fortissimo Records.
 As time has passed, the shows have steadily gotten bigger and more diverse, turning from occasional gig/party organisers into a fully-fledged and recognised promotion.
 Fat Out was founded on very strong DIY principles as a reaction to the sometimes punishing environment of the independent scene, ethics which have been carried through the promotion to current day.

 In May 2015, Islington Mill cemented their long growing partnership by offering the experimental promoters a two year programming residency.
 Taking inspiration from The Royal Standard (Liverpool) and Transmission Gallery (Glasgow) whom both have rolling two year curatorial residencies, Islington Mill used this model for their live event programme and invited the music promoters to take full autonomy over the creative programme and venue management.
 The idea was to allow fresh blood and ideas to come through whilst giving an amazing opportunity for entrepreneurial growth.